sarvoaarumugam/ReadmeTestFile/README.md

 Take the time to review these scripts to learn how actions, objects, and AI interactions are controlled.

+### 2. `ActionModule_ActionTrigger`

+- **Purpose:** This script triggers various actions based on player input and conditions in the VR environment.
+- **Key Features:**
+  - Connects to an `ActionHandler` to manage actions based on player interactions.
+  - Supports both left and right-hand triggers, allowing flexible control schemes.
+  - Checks conditions before executing actions, ensuring that the right requirements are met.
+  - Utilizes an `actionNumberLimit` to manage how many times an action can be triggered.
+  - Contains methods to emit triggers and handle various action modules (e.g., animations, audio).
+- **Important Functions:**
+  - `ReceveTriggerAction(bool isLeftHand, TriggerHandAction tAction)`: Receives input from the player's hands and checks for confirmation.
+  - `CheckTriggerConfirmation()`: Validates whether all conditions for triggering an action are met.
+  - `EmitTrigger()`: Executes the action if the conditions are confirmed.
+  - `AttemptTrigger()`: Tries to trigger the action based on the player's input.

+### 3. `ActionModule_ActionExpectant`

+- **Purpose:** This script manages the state of an action that is expected to occur based on certain conditions and player interactions.
+- **Key Features:**
+  - Tracks whether an action is currently active (`isCurrentAction`).
+  - Checks if the action can be executed based on conditions defined in child components.
+  - Interfaces with the `ActionHandler` to verify the validity of the action based on its type and associated objects.
+- **Important Functions:**
+  - `TryExecuteAction()`: Attempts to trigger any child action modules that meet the execution conditions.
+  - `UpdateAction()`: Updates the state of the action based on its type and conditions.
+  - `UpdateIsCurrentActionValue(bool value)`: Sets the current action state.
+  - `Update()`: Continuously checks and updates the current action state based on defined conditions.
+### 4. `ActionModule_ShowHideDelete`

+- **Purpose:** This script is responsible for controlling the visibility and deletion of specified game objects within the Unity scene.
+It allows for dynamic interaction with objects based on player actions or other game events.

+- **Key Features:**
+  - Can show or hide multiple objects based on specified conditions.
+  - Allows for the deletion of objects from the scene.
+  - Supports a timeout feature to delay the execution of show/hide/delete actions.
+  - Integrates with player object interactions, allowing the manipulation of objects currently held by the player.

+- **Important Variables:**
+  - `toShow` (bool): Determines whether the specified objects should be shown or hidden.
+  - `toDelete` (bool): Indicates if the specified objects should be deleted from the scene.
+  - `waitTime` (float): Specifies a delay before executing the show/hide/delete actions.
+  - `ControlObjectName` (string): The name of the control object that dictates the action.
+  - `ObjNames` (List<string>): A list of object names to be shown, hidden, or deleted.
+  - `meshRenderer` (bool): Indicates whether to manipulate the MeshRenderer components of the objects.

+- **Important Functions:**
+  - `Update()`: Checks for a timeout and executes the action when the wait time is reached.
+  - `StartTimeout()`: Initiates the timeout sequence, executing the action immediately if no wait time is set.
+  - `Proceed()`: Executes the show/hide/delete actions based on the control object and specified object names.
+  - `ShowHideObj(GameObject _obj)`: Manages the visibility and deletion of a specified object, including enabling or disabling its MeshRenderer if applicable.

+### Usage Example:
+1. Attach the `ActionModule_ShowHideDelete` script to a GameObject in your scene.
+2. Configure the `toShow`, `toDelete`, `waitTime`, `ControlObjectName`, `ObjNames`, and `meshRenderer` properties in the Inspector.
+3. Call `StartTimeout()` to begin the timeout sequence if needed, or the actions will execute automatically based on the wait time.

+### 5. `ShowHideObjects`

+- **Purpose:** This script manages the visibility of a list of game objects in Unity.
+It allows for showing, hiding, and toggling the active state of objects, facilitating dynamic UI interactions and gameplay events.

+- **Key Features:**
+  - Supports showing or hiding specific objects by name or all objects in the list.
+  - Optionally manipulates MeshRenderer components for finer control over object visibility.
+  - Integrates with a GameUIVR component to update UI highlights when objects are shown or hidden.
+  - Provides utility functions to retrieve objects by name and check for the presence of specific objects in the list.

+- **Important Variables:**
+  - `hidenObjects` (List<GameObject>): A list of game objects that can be shown or hidden.
+  - `gameUIVR` (GameUIVR): A reference to the GameUIVR component for UI updates.

+- **Important Functions:**
+  - `_show(string _name, bool toShow, bool meshRenderer = false)`: Shows or hides a specific object by name or all objects in the list.
+If `meshRenderer` is true, it manipulates the MeshRenderer components instead of just setting the active state.
+  - `GetObjectByName(string _name)`: Returns the game object with the specified name from the `hidenObjects` list, or null if it doesn't exist.
+  - `HasNeeded(string str)`: Checks if the specified object name exists in the `hidenObjects` list.
+  - `_toggle(string _name)`: Toggles the active state of the object with the specified name in the `hidenObjects` list.

+### Usage Example:
+1. Attach the `ShowHideObjects` script to a GameObject in your scene.
+2. Populate the `hidenObjects` list with the objects you want to control.
+3. Call `_show("objectName", true)` to show an object, `_show("objectName", false)` to hide it, or `_toggle("objectName")` to switch its visibility state.
+4. Use `GetObjectByName("objectName")` to retrieve an object for further manipulation or checks.
 ### 5. Hint UI Functionality:

 - The project includes a **Hint UI** that provides guidance and information to users.